St. Thomas, Ontario: Current franchises

+Former franchises

 Climate

+St. Thomas has a humid continental climate (Köppen Dfa/Dfb), with warm to hot summers and cold, snowy winters.

 Parks

 There are two major parks in the city: Pinafore Park in the south, beside Pinafore Lake; and Waterworks Park in the north, which is straddled by Kettle Creek and the Waterworks Reservoir nearby.

 The Trans Canada Trail goes through St. Thomas, with a pavilion located in Jonas Street Park.

 The Lions Club Dog Park is located at the far west end of main street, at 25 Talbot Road.
 The park is managed by the St. Thomas Dog Owners Association (STDOA) in partnership with the City of St. Thomas.
 The park is open from dawn to dusk, daily.

 The Kettle Creek Dog Park, opened in July 2014, is located just north of St Thomas, off Highbury on Mapleton Line, 200 metres beyond Dan Paterson Conservation Area.
 The park is open daily from dawn to dusk and boasts a large fenced in park, a fenced-in area for small dogs and a separate fenced-in area for one-on-one play.
 The park is managed by Kettle Creek Conservation Authority in partnership with STDOA, the Municipality of Central Elgin and the City of St Thomas.

 V.A.
 Barrie Park, located on Sunset Drive, and Waterworks Park include popular Disc Golf courses.